mauricevalerio/frontendmentor-challenges/age-calculator/README.md

 - [React](https://reactjs.org/) - JS library

 ### What I learned

-A refresher to HTML, CSS, and React to test my skills as a Front End Developer.

 I learned to integrate a new package [React Hook Forms](https://www.react-hook-form.com/) to simplify form validation in React.